Happy Tuesday, guys!

 After switching to plant-based diet the majority of the time, I was shocked at how easy it has been to keep weight off, even with reducing how much I work out in a given week.

 My point in telling you this is that I’ve never had to worry about gaining weight less.
 The only change I made in my “eating clean” pre-wedding diet and the diet I’m eating now is that I have eliminated meat, dairy and eggs.
 Think about it.
 Even when you’re eating clean, meat is a still your largest source of fat.
 Plus it’s not the good kind, like avocado, either!
-So it’s no wonder when you eliminate it, you automatically lose more weight.
+So it’s no wonder when you eliminate it, keeping weight off is less of a struggle.

 Doing a more plant-based diet has taught me so much more about nutrition.